-Wind – If you can, remove your leaves on a day when the wind is blowing in the direction you want them to go, or on a day that is still.
+- Wait for calm or no winds.
+If you can, remove your leaves on a day when the wind is blowing in the direction you want them to go, or on a day that is still.
 You’ll find that doing otherwise is seriously counter-productive.

-Wet – Bottom line, dry leaves are easier to remove with a blower than wet leaves.
+- When possible, wait for wet leaves to dry.
+Dry leaves are easier to remove with a blower than wet leaves.
 Test the moisture of a leaf pile by directing your blower at its base.
 If it barely budges, it might be best to do another chore instead and come back the next day.